 VO-Enhanced VPS Module.
-To evaluate whether VO helps VPS, we first use PanopticFPN [20] to get the panoptic segmentation results for each frame, and then use the optical flow information from RAFT [33] for inter-frame tracking.
+To evaluate whether VO helps VPS, we first use PanopticFPN [21] to get the panoptic segmentation results for each frame, and then use the optical flow information from RAFT [35] for inter-frame tracking.
 This is set as VPS baseline.
 (VPS baseline + w/fusion) means we additionally fuse the feature with the flow estimation.
 (VO->VPS + w/o fusion) means that we use additional depth, pose, and other information on top of the baseline.
 (VO->VPS) means we additionally fuse the feature.
-(VO->VPS) means we additionally fuse the feature.
 (VO->VPS x2) means that we use the recurrent iterative optimization module to enhance the VPS results further.
 As shown in Tab.
-5 and in the supplementary materials, the VO-Enhanced VPS Module is effective in improving segmentation accuracy and tracking consistency.
+5 and Fig. A3 in the supp. materials, the VO-Enhanced VPS Module is effective in improving segmentation accuracy and tracking consistency.